uber/cadence/docs/03_concepts/01_workflows.md

-# Durable Workflow Functions
+# Fault-Oblivious Stateful Workflow Code

 ## Overview

-Cadence core abstraction is a **durable workfow function**.
-The state of the function including local variables and threads it creates is immune to process failures.
+Cadence core abstraction is a **fault-oblivious stateful workfow**.
+The state of the workflow code including local variables and threads it creates is immune to process and Cadence service failures.
 This is very powerful concept as it encapsulates state, processing threads, durable timers and event handlers.

 ## Example